JetBrains/kotlin/GRADLE_PLUGIN.md

 ## Overview

 You may use the Gradle plugin to build _Kotlin/Native_ projects.
-To use it you need to include the following snippet in a build script
-(see projects in `samples` directory):
+Since version 0.8 release builds of the plugin are [available](https://plugins.gradle.org/plugin/org.jetbrains.kotlin.konan) at the Gradle plugin portal so you can apply it using Gradle plugin DSL:

+    plugins {
+        id "org.jetbrains.kotlin.konan" version "0.8"
+    }

+You also can get the plugin from a Bintray repository.
+In addition to releases this repo contains old and development versions of the plugin which are not available at the plugin portal.
+To get the plugin from the Bintray repo, include the following snippet in your build script:

     buildscript {
        repositories {